divadde/GaV/README.md

 ### 2. The "Easy" vs. "Hard" Classification Dilemma
 The Verifier agent autonomously decides whether a verification task is "Easy" (solvable via metadata/reflection) or "Hard" (requires Python code execution).

 * **Behavior of Non-Reasoner Models:** Models like `qwen-plus` (without thinking mode) tend to **underestimate complexity**.
 They frequently classify ambiguous tasks as "Easy," bypassing the Data Analyst to save tokens.
 While this reduces cost, it leads to superficial verification and lower accuracy.
-Indeed, it was observed that non-reasoning model from Qwen family have a higher ration of **15%** of easy classifications.
+Indeed, it was observed that non-reasoning models from Qwen family have a higher ration of **15%** of easy classifications.
 * **Valid "Easy" Cases:** The "Easy" path is legitimate only when the hypothesis is trivial or directly verifiable against the statistical summary provided by the Description component (e.g., checking value ranges or null counts).

 ### 3. Ablation: Why "Reflection" is Not Enough